 11:00 am US Eastern Time

-Philippe Grandjean was born in Denmark in 1950 and graduated as an MD from the University of Copenhagen at age 23, and 6 years later defended his doctoral thesis on ‘Widening perspectives of lead toxicity’.
-He became Professor of Environmental Medicine at the University of Southern Denmark in 1982.
+Philippe Grandjean, MD, was born in Denmark in 1950 and graduated as an MD from the University of Copenhagen at age 23, and 6 years later defended his doctoral thesis: ‘Widening perspectives of lead toxicity.’
+He became professor of environmental medicine at the University of Southern Denmark in 1982.
 A Fulbright Senior Scholarship brought him to Mt.
-Sinai Hospital in New York and he later served as Adjunct Professor of Neurology and Environmental Health at Boston University.
-In 2003, he became Adjunct Professor of Environmental Health at Harvard University.
+Sinai Hospital in New York, and he later served as adjunct professor of neurology and environmental health at Boston University.
+In 2003, he became adjunct professor of environmental health at Harvard University.
 In 2004, he received an unusual recognition—the Mercury Madness Award for excellence in science in the public interest, from eight US environmental organizations.
 In 2012, he received the science communication award from the University of Southern Denmark.
-He lives in Copenhagen, Denmark and in Cambridge, MA, and travels widely to study environmental problems and to examine children whose lives have been affected by pollution.
-His research has been supported by the US National Institutes of Health, the European Commission,and the Danish research councils.
-Grandjean is the toxicology adviser to the Danish National Board of Health and has served in this function for over 25 years.
+He lives in Copenhagen, Denmark, and in Cambridge, Massachusetts, and travels widely to study environmental problems and to examine children whose lives have been affected by pollution.
+His research has been supported by the US National Institutes of Health, the European Commission and the Danish research councils.
+Dr. Grandjean is the toxicology adviser to the Danish National Board of Health and has served in this function for over 25 years.

 The call was moderated by Michael Lerner, president of Commonweal.
 Lisette van Vliet, senior policy advisor on Chemicals and Chronic Disease Prevention at the Health and Environment Alliance (HEAL) in Brussels provided remarks following the conversation between Michael and Dr. Grandjean.